JuanValeraDev/code_commerce/README.md

 # Code Commerce

-This is an e-commerce application for tech products built with Vite, React, Tailwind CSS, and Supabase.
+This is an e-commerce application for fashion clothes built with Vite, React, Tailwind CSS, and Supabase.
 Created for practice.

 ## Features